tools.toolSearch.

 openclaw.tools.call(id, args)

-Calls a selected tool through OpenClaw.
+Calls a selected tool through OpenClaw and returns the raw { tool, result }

 tool_searchtool_describetool_call